Salt Lake West Side Stories: Post Twenty

 by Brad Westwood and Cassandra Clark

-The growth of Utah’s industries and the influx of economic immigrants, created a demand for new community-based services including churches, stores, taverns and boarding houses.
+The growth of Utah’s industries, and the influx of economic immigrants, created a demand for new community-based services including churches, stores, taverns, and boarding houses.
 Benevolent and mutual aid societies were part of these services too.

 Many religious organizations and other private groups also offered aid, including food and educational services to the city’s immigrant and impoverished populations.
-However in an age where both small businesses and large corporate employers saw no reason to offer injury/medical care or death benefits, it was the benevolent organizations, which assisted Salt Lake City’s working poor and the jobless.
+However, in an age where both small businesses and large corporate employers saw no reason to offer injury/medical care or death benefits, it was the benevolent organizations, which assisted Salt Lake City’s working poor and the jobless.
 These societies made it possible for immigrants to make a better life in foreign surroundings.

 Labor Unions also functioned to serve Utah’s working class.
 Union representatives worked to secure employment and later, by following the model of mutual aid societies they were able to offer life and disability insurance.
 Both types of organizations clearly improved the life of Utah’s industrial workers.
-Too often however, Utah’s government and Mormon leaders viewed these organizations as a threat to the territory and state’s public good.
+Too often, however, Utah’s government and Mormon leaders viewed these organizations as a threat to the territory and state’s public good.
 They believed that the union’s membership, which was made up of many people from foreign countries, threatened the interests of large influential businesses, democracy or the American “self-sufficiency” ideal.
 As a result, mutual aid societies, and even more so unions, faced a significant amount of hostility from church, government and especially influential corporate interests.

 One of the largest concerns regarding the spread of labor unions was potential “socialist” sentiments.
 Many American citizens, though not all, feared socialism because of grassroots-based movements that occurred in Russia and other countries around the world.
 Utah had a strong Socialist Party until World War II.
 During the Gilded Age, many corporations kept wages low by exacerbating conflicts and competition between different immigrant groups.
 For example, many business administrators hired cheaper immigrant laborers to replace higher paid or striking employees, knowing such actions would create inter-ethnic tensions.

 As mentioned earlier, church organizations also offered medical services to the west side’s working poor.
 The Anglican Church, the Church of Jesus Christ of Latter-day Saints, and the Roman Catholic Church established hospitals and clinics to serve the poor.
 One strategy used to combat health issues was the dissemination of information about hygiene, germ theory, immunizations, and preventative medical care.
 Most hospitals opened to serve a specific group of people.
-For example, St. Mark’s Episcopal Church Hospital served miners, and the Deseret Hospital focused primarily on members of the Mormon Church; however, they did see patients from all religious affiliations and backgrounds.
+For example, St. Mark’s Episcopal Church Hospital served miners, and the Deseret Hospital focused primarily on members of the Mormon Church; however, these hospitals did see patients from all religious affiliations and backgrounds.

 Mutual aid and benevolent societies, fraternal organizations, and labor unions all worked to improve the lives of Utah’s working population.
 Through their efforts, many immigrants and other working poor had access to much-needed economic and medical care and to the education they needed to survive in the west side and the other towns and cities across Utah.